Study finds efficacy of Sputnik V vaccine at 91.6 percent – latest updates

 Sri Lanka has reported the first death of a doctor due to the virus.

-Health authorities said the 31-year-old doctor at a government hospital on the outskirt of Colombo died while receiving treatment in an Intensive Care Unit.
+Health authorities said the 31-year-old doctor at a government hospital on the outskirts of Colombo died while receiving treatment in an Intensive Care Unit.

 Sri Lanka’s first virus patient was detected last March, and since then 332 people have died of the coronavirus out of 64,982 confirmed cases.